utahjohnnymontana/DVD-Rip-Prep/README.md

 #### PAL Conversion

 As far as I can tell, any content that you find on a PAL format DVD that was originally shot on film is just sped up from 24 to 25 FPS.
 Drp will convert this by slowing the video back down to 24 FPS.
-It will also output an audio file that is slowed to the same rate so that you can ensure that the audio still syncs up.
-Assuming that the DVD contains multiple audio and subtitle tracks, you will need to slow those down to match the video.
-I recommend doing this with MKVtoolnix using the stretch option.
-Just enter 1.042708333 (25/(24000/1001)) for the stretch value for each track.
+It will also adjust all audio and subtitle tracks to match the new duration.
 If you don't want PAL conversion, set CONVPAL to 0 in the drp script.

 Converted interlaced PAL video will be output at two frame rates: 24FPS and 48FPS.
 This is because there is no easy way to determine whether the source was originally produced on video with different interlaced fields or if it was filmed and the interlaced fields produced by splitting frames.
 In general, material that was shot on film will look best at 24FPS and material that was shot on video will look best at 48FPS.
 You should keep the frame rate that looks best to you.

-I plan to improve PAL conversion in the future so that all audio and subtitles are converted automatically.
-I just don't have a lot of PAL DVDs, so it hasn't been a high priority.

 ## Installation